kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/10_chapter_IX.md

 been filled with immense masses of detritus mingled with clay to a height of 700 or 1,000 feet, which were then cut through by the torrent, forming extremely steep if not absolutely vertical sections.
-Above the level of detritus the rock walls are m even more active process of disintegration than in the Indus valley.
+Above the level of detritus the rock walls are in even more active process of disintegration than in the Indus valley.
 Lydekker has observed traces of glacial action as high as nearly 2,000 feet above the bed of the valley—vestiges of the glacier which was once formed by the conjunction of the Baltoro, the Punmah and the Biafo.^[^0908]^ The path, which often